 Famous Cheese Widdlers

 By now, you might be picking up on the notion that this page is largely about a non-existant term.
 But imagine, if you will, the most famous cheese widdlers.
+We know hardly anything of the Lascaux cave widdler.
 There is the steel widdler that Sir Edmund Hilary took with him to the top of Everest.
-There is the pressurized widdler that Jacques Cousteau famously left in the Marianas trench.
+There is the pressurized widdler that Jacques Cousteau famously dropped in the Marianas trench.
 Then there is the alluminum widdler that Neil Armstrong left on the moon.
-All the famous cheese widdlers have played their part in making cheese widdlers common place in today's society.
+All these famous cheese widdlers have played their part in making cheese widdlers common place in today's society.

 How to Use a Cheese Widdler

 You just put your lips together, and blow.
 Oh no, that's whistle, not widdle.
 Cheese widdling is an ancient art passed on from father to son, and if you don't know how to use one, it is best left to a professional.